Discriminative Multimodal Learning via Conditional Priors in Generative Models: Introduction

 Different measurement-modalities $\x_1,\x_2,\cdots,\x_m$ of an object are used in multi-modal learning to learn $\z$, a joint representation which captures information from all modalities. $\z$ can be used for clustering, active and transfer learning, or, where class labels $y$ are available, downstream classification.

-Deep neural networks (DNNs) and deep generative models (DGMs) with latent representations have been used in multi-modal learning \citep{andrew2013deep,wang2015deep,wang2016deep,suzuki2016joint,du2018semi,wu2018multimodal,du2019discriminative,shi2019variational}.
-DGMs learn joint latent representations using variational approximations of the posterior distribution, and learn generative models for the data modalities.
+Deep neural networks (DNNs) and deep generative models (DGMs) with latent representations have been used in multi-modal learning \citep{andrew2013deep,wang2015deep,wang2016deep,suzuki2016joint,du2018semi,wu2018multimodal,du2019discriminative,shi2019variational,sutter2020multimodal,sutter2021generalized}.
+DGMs learn joint latent representations using variational approximations of the posterior distribution, and learn generative models for data modalities \review{by optimizing a variational lower bound on the log-likelihood of the data}.
 These two mechanisms can, however, conflict with each other.
 Generative models may focus on generating modalities without using the joint latent representation.
-Therefore, the posterior distribution for the joint representation failing to embed information on the modalities, collapsing into a non-informative prior distribution.
+Therefore, the posterior distribution for the joint representation fails to embed information on the modalities, collapsing into a non-informative prior distribution.
 This is called posterior collapse in the uni-modal domain \citep{dieng_avoiding_2019,lucas_dont_2019}, and harms the performance of downstream tasks based on joint representations, e.g. classification or generation of missing modalities.

-his research utilizes the realistic scenario in which all modalities and class labels are available for model training, but where some modalities and labels required for downstream tasks are missing.
-We show, in this scenario, that the variational lower bound limits mutual information (MI) between joint representations and missing modalities.
-We, to counteract this limitation and to circumvent posterior collapse, therefore introduce a novel likelihood-free objective function that optimizes MI and also introduce a prior distribution for joint representations that is conditioned on the available modalities.
-We finally present an efficient method for optimizing our proposed conditional multi-modal discriminative (CMMD) model.
+\review{There are different applications where data comes from different channels, e.g., tuples of images and annotations or acoustic and articulatory measurements.
+However, not all observations come in tuples, because annotating images or measuring articulatory movements can e.g. be costly \citep{sutter2020multimodal,sutter2021generalized} and take time to be generated.
+Hence, we are interested in modeling conditional distributions that are able to learn multi-modal latent representations, which can then be used to generate the missing modalities.
+Learning such latent representations is important, because we can capture relationships between modalities that are valuable for generative and discriminative downstream tasks.
+Towards this goal, we introduce a conditional multi-modal discriminative (CMMD) model that works in the aforementioned scenarios, where all modalities and class labels are available for model training, but where some modalities and class labels required for downstream tasks are missing.} We show, in this scenario, that the variational lower bound limits mutual information (MI) between multi-modal representations and missing modalities.
+To counteract this limitation and to circumvent posterior collapse, we introduce a novel likelihood-free objective function that optimizes MI and also introduce a prior distribution for joint representations that is conditioned on the available modalities.